GenericMappingTools/pygmt/doc/design.rst

 For input, we can use ``GMT_Open_VirtualFile`` and point it to the location in memory of the Python data, for example using `numpy.ndarray.ctypes
 <https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.ctypes.html>`__.
-We can also translate the Python data into ``ctypes`` compatible types.
+We can also translate the Python data into :py:mod:`ctypes` compatible types.
 The virtual file pointer can also be passed as the output option for the module, for example as ``-G`` or through redirection (``->``).
 We can read the contents of the virtual file using ``GMT_Read_VirtualFile``.